opengisch/qgis-plugin-ci/README.md

   * GitHub release created automatically from Travis
   * released on official repository
   * translations are committed from Travis to the repository after the release process
+  * GitLab-CI with Docker is used as well